wimlds/berlin-tdd-workshop/README.md

+# Unit Testing for Data Science

+This repository contains workshop materials for "Unit Testing for Data Science" organized by Berlin Women in Machine Learning and Data Science on 1 July 2020.

+Authors: Ellen König, Tereza Iofciu, Marielle Dado

+## Setup

-The following steps need to be run in a terminal
+NOTE: The following instructions need to be run in a terminal

-# Requirements
+### Requirements

 There are three ways to setup your machine for the workshop, you should use the one that you are most familiar with.
 One is via conda, another via pyenv and the other with virtual env and pip.